 Experience the Alpine on the Revelstoke Mountain Resort Gondola

 Revelstoke Mountain Resort has the highest vertical drop of any ski resort in North America, at 1,713m.
 In the summer, you can ride their gondolas up the side of Mount Mackenzie for great views and lift-accessed hiking.
 Be sure to check out the Glacier View and Revelstoke View lookouts near the top of the Revelation Gondola.
 The Revelstoke View lookout has an especially great view of the town.
-You can also hike the alpine trails to Greely Lake or the sub-peak of Mount Mackenzie.
-Use this trail map to plan your day.
+I recommend hiking further up the mountain for even better views.
+All the details are in my guide to the best hikes in Revelstoke.